-A taxpayer may sign an investment agreement with the tax authority.
+From 2022, the taxpayer may sign an investment agreement with the tax authority.
 The agreement is to ensure tax security for the taxpayer implementing a new investment in the territory of Poland (defines the tax consequences of the investment).

 Signing a tax return by a proxy